Things to do in Hong Kong with kids: Attractions for a family vacation

 things to do in hong kong with kids, hong kong attractions for kids, hong kong family holiday

 There are 6-7 science demonstrations throughout the day, about 15 minutes each.
 Do try to catch the one on liquid nitrogen!
-Also, make sure not to miss the Puzzle Room on the ground floor (kind of tucked in the corner near the Mirror Hall).
+Also, make sure not to miss the Puzzle Room on the ground floor.
 The Energy Machine – the biggest exhibit at the museum and the world’s largest machine of its kind – is operated daily at 11am, 1, 3 and 5pm.
+Children under 4 years old allowed free admittance.

 Hong Kong Museum of History is located next door – across the plaza – from the Science Museum.
 It has a permanent exhibition entitled ‘The Hong Kong Story’ that leads the visitors through the history of Hong Kong from prehistoric times to 1997, the year of reunification with China.